Aesir-Automation/SnoogensArenaMarksmanHunter/README.md

 ***

 ## Disclaimer:
 I can't help you with Aimsharp client issues.
 If your Aimsharp doesn't work, please fix that first using the Aimsharp Discord.
-Auto Feign Death Interrupt is what it is - i.e. you can never really know if a spell is being cast on you unless they target you (i.e. if they for instance use arena1-3 or focus macros), so it doesn't catch all - but it does catch quite a few, especially offensive spells!

-***

-## Advanced Users:

-Feature Management:
-Here you can disable some features to enable others.
-This section exists due to macro limitations within the rotation (47), and will allow me to add more advanced features without deleting others.
-If you for instance want to use ConcMO, you have to free up 2 macros - indicated by the number next to the feature name.
-By disabling for instance AutoTarget, you free up 2 macros and can therefore use ConcMO.
-If you get a "Couldn't create Macro" error message when loading the rotation, I suggest you go back here and check your configuration.
+Possible fixes include, but aren't limited to: removing your save.dat file in the rotation folder, deleting your Aimsharp addon in the WoW interface folder, reinstalling Aimsharp, turning off AA and MSAA in your ingame Graphics settings etc.

 ***